MSallermann/fft-dipoles-proof-of-concept/README.md

 to calculate gradients due to magnetic dipole-dipole interactions on a bravais lattice with basis and open boundary conditions.

 Only tested on python 3.6.5.
+Also requires numpy 1.10.

 DISCLAIMER: This is not intended to be a reference implementation and